- Charadrius hiaticula

-This is one of our most delightful waders.
-A small bird (17-19.5 cm body length) with a distinctive bold black and white pattern on the head, short orange bill with black tip and orange legs.
-The grey-brown upperparts blend well with a variety of shingle and sand colours, so that a sitting bird is often unnoticed.
+A medium-small plover.
+Has a distinctive bold black and white pattern on the head, black breast band, short orange bill with a black tip, and orange legs.
+The sandy brown upperparts blend well with a variety of shingle and sand colours, so that a sitting bird is often unnoticed.

 In winter, the legs usually becomes a little duller, the bill becomes mostly or all black, and the black in head and neck markings becomes browner and less distinct.